 Scott Fletcher, co-head of the Firm's Securities Litigation & SEC Enforcement Practice, defends clients in securities litigation, government investigations, and commercial disputes throughout the United States.
 For more than 25 years, Scott has represented issuers, underwriters, officers, and directors in securities fraud class actions, shareholder derivative cases, M&A litigation, bondholder disputes, and takeover cases.
-Scott, who is also admitted in Delaware, has been lead counsel in dozens of cases and argued appeals in numerous federal and state courts.
+Scott, who is also admitted in Delaware and New York, has been lead counsel in dozens of cases and argued appeals in numerous federal and state courts.

 In addition to securities litigation, Scott regularly defends clients in SEC and DOJ investigations, leads internal corporate investigations, and advises companies on governance and fiduciary duty issues.
 He also has tried commercial and intellectual property disputes to verdict and has obtained several multimillion dollar arbitration awards.
 Recent representations include clients in the energy, finance, accounting, chemical, construction, medical, telecommunications, retail, and computer industries.

 Scott was formerly co-chair of the ABA's Securities Litigation, IPO Litigation Subcommittee and chair of the Houston Bar Association's Securities Litigation and Arbitration Section.
 Client and peer reviewers in Chambers describe him as "keep[ing] his eye on the big picture" (2014); "he's smart, thorough, and he takes command of the courtroom and takes it seriously" (2015); "adept at handling the full range of disputes in the field" (2016); his "prowess in handling securities matters is well known" (2017); and "smart and creative securities litigator" who is "always the best prepared in the room and knows when to pick a fight and when to back off" (2018).

 The following represents experience prior to joining Jones Day.